nsrau/azure-docs.it-it/articles/active-directory/devices/faq.md

 ---

-### <a name="q-why-do-i-get-a-username-or-password-is-incorrect-message-for-a-device-i-just-joined-to-azure-ad"></a>D: perché viene ricevuto un *nome utente o una password non corretta* per un dispositivo appena aggiunto al Azure ad?
+### <a name="q-why-do-i-get-a-username-or-password-is-incorrect-message-for-a-device-i-just-joined-to-azure-ad"></a>Q: Why do I get a *username or password is incorrect* message for a device I just joined to Azure AD?

-**R:** I motivi più comuni per questo scenario sono i seguenti:
+**A:** Common reasons for this scenario are as follows:

 - Le credenziali dell'utente non sono più valide.
 - Il computer non riesce a comunicare con Azure Active Directory.
 Verificare la presenza di eventuali problemi di connettività di rete.